There is no such thing as the “perfect” destination – it’s what you make of it that counts!

-Depending on the country and place you choose, your study abroad experience will be very different in terms of navigating daily life: If you don’t want to handle busy mega cities, a paradise island like Phuket, Bali or its quieter neighbor Lombok might be a great choice for you.
+Depending on the country and place you choose, your study abroad experience will be very different in terms of navigating daily life: If you don’t want to handle busy mega cities, a paradise island like Phuket or Bali might be a great choice for you.
 On the other hand, if the idea of having to drive a scooter every day scares you or if you don’t want to miss the conveniences of city living, like for example public transportation, you might be better off in a city like Kuala Lumpur or Taipei.

 4. How do you want to spend your free time?

 This one is somewhat related to the previous aspect – your living environment.
 You (hopefully) won’t be busy with your studies around the clock during your semester, so it’s a good idea to think about what you want to do in your free time.
 Do you want to hang out at the beach after your classes?
 Maybe you want to learn how to surf?
 Explore ancient cultures?
 Or maybe great shopping possibilities are important to you.
 Whatever your hobby is, do some research on where you can best pursue it (as an example – if you are into e-sports, Korea might just be the perfect destination for you)!

 Of course, your academic and personal interest should be the number one criteria for choosing your study abroad destination, but let’s keep it real: Money is one of the biggest issues for many students, especially when it comes to travelling.
 So if your budget is on the tighter side, South East Asia is a fantastic choice for you: While the average cost of living in Asia is generally already lower than in Europe, North America or Australia, countries like Malaysia or Indonesia are particularly affordable.
 That way, you can live comfortably on your student budget – and if you spend mindfully, you will still have enough money left at the end for travelling.
 Win-win!

 So let’s take it back to our question: How do you find the best destination for your semester abroad?